Rayvert64/ToInfiniTimeAndBeyond/CODE_OF_CONDUCT_TEMPLATE.md

 ----------------------
 # Unacceptable Behavior
-\s Tits out!(Did you know they are a type of chickadee?)

 ![Red Card](./doc/gifs/red_card.gif)

 ## Hateful speech:
 Any form of hateful or discriminatory speech, including racism, anti-Semitism, homophobia, or other forms of targeted harassment, will not be tolerated.

 ### But what if "/s?"
-Listen I love making fun of biggotry, it's so incredibly dumb that I can never imagine anyone saying something *actually* biggoted... **SADDLY THOUGH**, some people like to ruin my fun by being serious about it... so if biggotry happens, even with "/s":
+Listen I love making fun of bigotry, it's so incredibly dumb that I can never imagine anyone saying something *actually* bigoted... **SADLY THOUGH**, some people like to ruin my fun by being serious about it... so if bigotry happens, even with "/s":
 ```
 Then the person(**OR GROUP**) receiving the insult will have a significant say in determining the fate of the person responsible.
 This means that they have the power of the Red Card, or Yellow Card if they feel merciful!
 To elaborate:
 ```
 ### Context and Intent are Not Excuses; they are Explanations, but not Excuses:
 So to contextualize the header above: **An Excuse** is when you try to move the responsibility of your action to something else, in some cases this is valid.
-Like when you were late to work because your car exploded, that's a good excuse! **An Explanation** on the other hand, explains your behaviour(duh), but the resposibility is still on you.
-For example: I really like messed up humour!
+Like when you were late to work because your car exploded, that's a good excuse! **An Explanation** on the other hand, explains your behaviour(duh), but the responsibility is still on you.
+For example: I really like messed up humor!
 I have probably done my fair share of horrible jokes, but I do them with people that I know won't be affected by them.
 But I don't use this as an excuse if someone hears me say that and feels offended!
-If you say/do something that could be considered terrible by someone, YOU MUST TRY TO ACCEPT THAT RISK AND THE RESPOSIBILITY THAT COMES WITH IT!
+If you say/do something that could be considered terrible by someone, YOU MUST TRY TO ACCEPT THAT RISK AND THE RESPONSIBILITY THAT COMES WITH IT!

 ### Said more professionaly...